Religious Education

 Love is the doctrine of this congregation, the quest for truth is its sacrament, and service is its prayer.
 To dwell together in peace, to seek knowledge in freedom, to serve human need – this do we affirm and covenant with each other.

-For information on Religious Education (RE) programs, please contact:
+For information on Religious Education for Children and Youth, please contact:

 mhenry@uucsr.org